recard-app/recard-card-manager/implementation_specs/DATA_STRUCTURE_AND_RELATIONSHIPS.md

 - Activate/deactivate specific versions

 **Component Operations**:
-- Create new perks/credits/multipliers
+- Create new perks/credits/multipliers with `ReferenceCardId` field
-- Update existing components
+- Update existing components (title, dates, requirements, etc.)
-- Link/unlink components to cards
+- Set component `ReferenceCardId` to link to a card family
-- View all components for a card
+- Query all components for a card using `ComponentsService`
-- Track component effective dates
+- Track component effective dates (use "9999-12-31" for ongoing)

 **Version Operations**:
 - Copy current to history before updates